ofbennett/nhs-prescribing-etl-pipeline/README.md

 - Ran a simple Nginx server over http along with an installation of certbot (the official certbot docker image)
 - Ran the certbot server challenge to obtain an SSL certificant for the chosen domain name
 - Removed this simple server
-- Finally installed and ran the whole app/gunicorn/nginx stack and ran this new server setup using these previously acquired SSL certificates
+- Finally installed and ran the whole app/gunicorn/nginx stack and ran this new server setup using the previously acquired SSL certificate and key

 For details on how to run this process see below.